-Arnie Grape and Howard Hughes are two persons having a mental disease, but they are also two very different persons.
-One is so endearing and the other one is so crazy, but not in the good way.
-One is full of life, the other one is unrealistic.
-One as a great complicity with his big brother, the other one is full of secrets.
+Arnie Grape and Howard Hughes are two persons suffering from a mental disease, but they are also two very different characters.
+One is so endearing and the other one is kind of… crazy, but not in a good way.
+One of them is full of life, the other one is unrealistic.
+One has a great complicity with his big brother, the other one is full of secrets.
 Yes, these are two very different characters and this is something that shows perfectly DiCaprio’s versatility.
-Of course, these are not the only movies that show his versatility.
+Of course, these are not the only movies that prove that.
 He is a nice and brilliant man in Titanic or a truly awful person in Django Unchained.
-Honestly, I was never disappointed by a Leonardo DiCaprio’s performance.
-Some were better than some others, that’s sure, but I never saw (well, for the moment) a performance of him that deserved a Razzie Award!
+Honestly, I was never disappointed by one of his performances.
+Some were better than some others, that’s sure, but I never saw (well, for the moment) a performance that deserved a Razzie Award!
 However, the first DiCaprio’s film I saw that really amazed me (and my mother) was Catch Me If You Can, directed in 2002 by the King of Entertainment, the one and only Steven Spielberg.
-I remember watching it with my mother on our very small TV at our country house and after that we were like “Oh he is such a great actor!”
+I remember watching it with my mother on our very small TV at our country house and after that, we were constantly repeating “Oh he is such a great actor!”

 On another subject, something about acting that his very important for me is the chemistry between the actors.
-Of course, I love that when it’s a good chemistry.
-For What’s Eating Gilbert Grape, I felt like DiCaprio as a truly great chemistry with the leading actor Johnny Depp, but also with Juliette Lewis.
+Of course, I love that when this one is good.
+For What’s Eating Gilbert Grape, I felt like DiCaprio has a truly great chemistry with the leading actor Johnny Depp, but also with Juliette Lewis.
 For The Aviator, I felt like he has a great complicity with Cate Blanchett.
 Well, did they really have a great chemistry in real life?
-I’ve heard in an interview about Gilbert Grape that Depp and DiCaprio enjoyed working together.
+I’ve heard, in an interview about Gilbert Grape, that Depp and DiCaprio enjoyed working together.
 For The Aviator, well, he confirmed that Cate Blanchett was the perfect actress to play the part of Katharine Hepburn.

-I haven’t seen all Leonardo DiCaprio’s films, but I can’t wait to see more.
+I haven’t seen all Leonardo DiCaprio’s films, but I can’t wait to see more of them.
 So far, the ones I have seen are Titanic, Catch Me If You Can, The Great Gatsby (I didn’t really like the film, but DiCaprio’s performance was great), Inception, The Aviator, What’s Eating Gilbert Grape, Django Unchained, Shutter Island and The Departed.
-I think next one will be The Woolf of Wall Street.
-I would like to finish this text by revealing you Leonardo DiCaprio’s ten favorite films, because the man loves classics just like me!
-These are: The Bicycle Thief, Taxi Driver, Lawrence of Arabia, 8 ½, The Third Man, Yojimbo, Sunset Boulevard, Shining and East of Eden.
-Sunset Boulevard is also one of my favorite 10 movies.
-J That was a great fun to talk about a more contemporary actor.
-It was something different for my blog!
+I think the next one will be The Woolf of Wall Street.